Opportunities and Challenges in Africa

 International companies are launching products in Africa, developing competitive advantages, and growing at a fast pace.

 Market Research and Strategy Consulting can uncover opportunities for your business in Africa.
 For example, the number of High Net Worth Individuals is on the rise, and many of them gravitate toward the banking hub of Mauritius which has become a financial center of African trade.
 Countries in Africa have growing populations, and the population of Africa is over 1.2 billion people.
 Africa has seen major growth in smart phones and mobile device ownership.
 Rising wages and growing domestic economies mean larger consumer markets in which to launch and position new products.

-Low commodity prices and falling global oil prices have negatively affected the African economy recently.
+Low commodity prices and fluctuating global oil prices have negatively affected the African economy recently.
 China, a major investor in African development, is experiencing economic slowing, as well.
 The potential spread of Ebola could hurt tourism and transportation interests if it spreads further.
-Despite these hurdles, much is being done to improve and stabilize governance, and implement social changes in Africa that will make it more attractive to investors.
-South Africa has the strongest economy on the continent and many companies there are reaching out to invest in other African nations.